aotr/simple-js-template/README.md

-# simple-js-template
+# Simple-js-Template

+A JavaScript based template.

-Javascript based template.
-No new language, no new syntax.
-Write everything in plain JavaScript.
+Nothing new,write everything in plain JavaScript.
-Make only HTML page with {%variable_name%} is replace by value (template.aotr.old.js or template.aotr.js) . template.aotr.old.js is base uses .
+Just make a HTML page with {%variable_name%},which is replacable by the value (template.aotr.old.js or template.aotr.js).

-template.aotr.js is advanced use working with the object with loop and if else other functionality.
+The template.aotr.old.js is for amaetuer users while the template.aotr.js is for advanced users working with object,loop, if else and other functionality.

-### Some uses of template.aotr.js
+### Sample code snippets to know how template.aotr.js works
 ```
 var templateUse =
 'have to learn this Year :' +